bergolho/Shocker/README.md

 ## Compile and run

 To compile the source code you can use the available script.
-This will generate a binary executable inside the ``bin`` folder.

 ```sh
 $ ./recompile_project.sh